 Second, Yoon gets into his Facebook ads strategies.

 The nuts and bolts of how to structure an ads campaign and scale it.

 Keep in mind, even Yoon readily admits that there's no magic strategy that will work in all cases.

 It's about testing and learning from trial and error.

-He throws in 2 advanced bonus strategies too
+As a bonus, he throws in 2 advanced strategies too.

 These strategies are for experienced pros only.

-Unless you know what you're doing, you could end up losing a lot of money through ad spend.
+Unless you know what you're doing, you could end up losing a lot of money.

 Speaking of which.

 A huge concern right now is the new Apple IOS 14 update that allows users to opt-out of allowing Facebook to track their every move online.